With Hope and Courage

 Inclusion and equality commitment

-Nearly half of our beneficiaries in 2020 were girls.
-ECW focuses on reaching them and the other marginalized groups in crises – young refugees, displaced children, and children with disabilities.
+Over half of the children reached in 2022 were girls, including 53% at the secondary level.
+ECW focuses on reaching marginalized groups in crises – including girls, refugees, displaced children and children with disabilities.

 Agility and speed